Anderson's two-run triple in 11th lifts Marlins past Pirates - WHIZ News

 Ben Gamel’s RBI double against Richard Bleier (2-1) in the top of the 11th put the Pirates ahead 2-1.

 Pittsburgh tied it 1-1 in the eighth on third baseman Anderson’s fielding error that scored Yoshi Tsutsugo from first.
-Tsutgo reached on a two-out single against reliever Steven Okert.
-Anderson muffed Diego Castillo’s hard grounder and Tsutsugo raced home as the ball went in the foul ground in left field.
+Tsutsugo reached on a two-out single against reliever Steven Okert.
+Anderson muffed Diego Castillo’s hard grounder and Tsutsugo raced home as the ball went into foul ground in left field.

+“I definitely pride myself on my defense so that’s something I have to keep working on and keep getting better at,” Anderson said.

 Billy Hamilton hit a two-out single and scored from first on Wendle’s line drive to right.
 Hamilton originally was called out on second baseman Kevin Newman’s relay throw to the plate but a video review overturned the play.